 - Tailgating or cutting off cyclists

 In fact, laws are in place to protect cyclists and pedestrians on the road.
 For example, Louisiana state law provides guidance for overtaking and passing a bicycle proceeding in the same direction on the roadway.
 It states that a driver must exercise due care and maintain a safe distance of at least three feet.
 Louisiana’s laws protect both drivers and cyclists from bicycle accidents.

 Unfortunately, these types of accidents can still become a game of he said/she said.
 Bicycle accidents often involve disputed liability, hinging on which party caused the accident.

-This is why we take special care with these cases at Huber Thomas & Marcelle.
+This is why we take special care with these cases at Huber Thomas Law.
 We use investigators, accident reconstruction experts, and three-dimensional modelers to recreate the accident circumstances based on forensic evidence.
 This method allows jurors to see what happened firsthand.

 Understanding The Facts

 Even when you’re acting within your rights and following the law, accidents still happen.
 Due to the nature of collisions involving cyclists and pedestrians, the results can be catastrophic.
 From severe injuries to fatalities, the numbers are disheartening.

 For bicycle accidents, the second-highest fatality rate per million population was right here in Louisiana in 2018.
 When it comes to pedestrian accidents, Louisiana ranked third in fatality rates that same year (per 100,000 population).